denten-books/plain-text/3-chapter.md

 everyday use.
 We may write texts in one way, but talk about them in another.
-My admittedly difficult task here will be to bring the traditions of interpreting texts and designing textual systems closer together: to perceive a point convergence on document structure between usually disparate languages of literary theory and computer science.
+My admittedly difficult task here will be to bring the traditions of interpreting texts and designing textual systems closer together: to perceive a point convergence at document structure between usually disparate languages of literary theory and computer science.

 In talking about texts of all kinds, literary scholars and computer scientists